All

 Diabetic retinopathy surgery refers to any invasive procedure used to treat or manage diabetic retinopathy.

-Because the procedure performed depends on your specific condition, there are actually several types of diabetic retinopathy surgery.
+Because the procedure performed depends on your specific condition, there are actually several types of surgery which may need to be performed for patients suffering from diabetic retinopathy.
 Here are the most common ones:

 • Vitrectomy: This is the removal and replacement of the vitreous gel in your eye.
-This gel-like fluid in your eye is normally clear, but diabetic retinopathy can cause it to become cloudy with blood or scar tissue.
-This cloudiness obstructs clear vision, hence the procedure.
+This gel-like fluid in your eye is normally clear, but diabetic retinopathy can cause it to become cloudy when there is bleeding in the eye.
+This cloudiness obstructs clear vision, hence requiring the procedure.

 • Retinal detachment repair: This surgery is reserved for the worst possible complication of diabetic retinopathy: detachment of your retina from the back of your eye.
-Retinal detachment surgery is generally performed as soon as possible to prevent permanent vision loss.
+This happens after extensive scar tissue forms and forcibly pulls the retina off, leading to severe, and potentially permanent, visual loss.

 Is the surgery safe?